On the statistical theory of self-gravitating collisionless dark matter flow: N-body simulations and numerical data

 \section{N-body simulations and numerical data}

 The numerical data were public available and generated from the N-body simulations carried out by the Virgo consortium.
-A comprehensive description of the data can be found in \citep{Frenk:2000-Public-Release-of-N-body-simul,Jenkins:1998-Evolution-of-structure-in-cold}.
-As the first step, the current study was carried out using the simulation runs with Ω = 1 and the standard CDM power spectrum (SCDM) and started from \textit{z} = 50 to focus on the matter-dominant self-gravitating flow of collisionless particles.
-Similar analysis can be extended to other simulation with different model assumptions and parameter in the future.
-The same set of data has been widely used in a number of studies from clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold} to formation of cluster halos in large scale environment \citep{Colberg:1999-Linking-cluster-formation-to-l}, and test of models for halo abundances and mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.
-Some key numerical parameters of N-body simulations are listed in Table \ref{tab:1}.
+A comprehensive description of the data can be found in references \citep{Frenk:2000-Public-Release-of-N-body-simul,Jenkins:1998-Evolution-of-structure-in-cold}.
+As the first step, the current study was carried out using the simulation runs with Ω = 1 and the standard CDM power spectrum (SCDM) that started from \textit{z} = 50 to focus on the matter-dominant self-gravitating flow of collisionless dark matter.
+Similar analysis can be extended to other simulation with different cosmological model assumptions and parameter in the future.
+The same set of data have been widely used in studies from clustering statistics \citep{Jenkins:1998-Evolution-of-structure-in-cold} to formation of cluster haloes in large scale environment \citep{Colberg:1999-Linking-cluster-formation-to-l}, and test of models for halo abundances and mass functions \citep{Sheth:2001-Ellipsoidal-collapse-and-an-im}.
+Some key numerical parameters of N-body simulation are listed in Table \ref{tab:1}.
+Figure \ref{fig:1-1} presents several simulation snapshots at different redshifts showing the dynamics of self-gravitating dark matter leading to the structure formation and evolution.

+To analyze the nature of flow of dark matter only, we first focus on the cosmological model with dark matter only and exclude any other effects.
+The situation is more relevant to the early matter-dominant universe.
+This will also establish a benchmark for future testing and comparison.
+The simulation campaign from the Virgo Consortium also includes data for different cosmological models (LCDM, OCDM, and tCDM, etc.)\citep{Frenk:2000-Public-Release-of-N-body-simul}.
+By gradually increasing the complexity, the approach described in this paper can be applied similarly to identify effects of various cosmological parameters on the dynamics of dark matter flow.

+In addition, in this paper, we propose an approach to directly compute the real-space statistics by a pairwise averaging over all particle pairs on a given scale.
+This approach can maximally employ the information contained in N-body simulation and generate complete statistics on all scales without involving any projection kernels (e.g. CIC).
+On the other hand, it is also computationally intensive to identify all particle pairs on all scales.
+The N-body simulation selected has a relatively low resolution when compared to recent cosmological simulations.
+However, this enables a computationally affordable direct extraction of real-space two-point statistics.
+With increasing computing power, the same approach can be similarly applied to other simulations with higher resolution.